cyber-sushi/musebot/README.md

 2. Download the files from this repo (either `git clone` through your terminal, or download and extract the zip from Github).

-3. From your terminal, 'cd' into the folder containing the repo files and run 'pip3 install -r requirements.txt' to install the necessary dependencies on your system.
+3. From your terminal, `cd` into the folder containing the repo files and run 'pip3 install -r requirements.txt' to install the necessary dependencies on your system.

 4. Open the 'token.txt' file and replace the content with the token that you were given in step 4 of bot creation, then save.